King-Derp/sentiment_pipeline/reddit_scraper/README.md

 *   **Graceful Shutdown:** Handles `SIGINT` and `SIGTERM` signals for a clean shutdown process.
 *   **Standardized Logging:** Implements consistent logging practices for monitoring and debugging.
 *   **Adherence to Project Rules:** Follows the guidelines outlined in the main `scraper_implementation_rule.md`.
+*   **Flexible PostgreSQL Sink Strategy:** Offers two mechanisms for writing to PostgreSQL:
+    *   `SQLAlchemyPostgresSink`: Utilizes SQLAlchemy ORM (with the `RawEventORM` model) for type-safe, batched database operations.
+This is the recommended approach and aligns with using Alembic for schema management.
+    *   `PostgresSink`: Uses direct `psycopg2` calls for database interaction.
+This option might be considered for specific scenarios but bypasses the ORM layer.
+    *   The choice between these sinks is controlled by the `postgres.use_sqlalchemy` boolean flag in the `config.yaml` file.

 ## Target Subreddits